wch444/Assortment-Benchmark/README.md

 ## 🙌 Acknowledgments

-This codebase is part of ongoing research on **Solving Hard Assortment Optimization Problems with Instance-Specific Neural Optimizer: A Theoretical and Computational Analysis**.
+This codebase is part of ongoing research on **Solving Assortment Optimization with First-Order Methods and Neural Networks: A Computational Framework and Public Benchmark**.

 If you use this repository, please cite it in your work.